Learn to deadlift without pain.

 I felt an odd strain in my back.

 I figured it was a fluke.
-So I attempted another rep, and the strain went from being uncomfortable, to feeling like I’d been stabbed in the lower back with a hot knife.
+So I attempted another rep, and the strain went from being uncomfortable, to feeling like I’d been stabbed in my lower back with a hot knife.

-I immediately dropped the bar, but the damage had already been done.
+I immediately dropped the bar, but the mistake had already taken effect.

 I spent the rest of the week experiencing a sharp, stabbing pain in my back every time I bent over for anything - even for tying my shoes!